Part of the “Before You Buy” Series

 But wait, THERE’S MORE.

-One of my favorite past times is spinning vinyl.
+One of my favorite pastimes is spinning vinyl.
 The K5 Pro has you covered here as well, but it’s even simpler than you think.

 You can also listen to the Eris’ mentioned earlier in this turntable setup.